 A Power of Attorney is a document that gives one person to act in the name of another person as if that person were acting themselves.
 Some common uses for a Power of Attorney include contacting and conducting business with utilities or government entities for someone who is getting too old, tired, or is too ill to properly handle their affairs.

 Advance Health Care Directives, a derivative of the old living Wills, primarily helps a person with two things.
 Advanced Health Care Directives allow you to select an agent to speak to your health care providers and make some important decisions when you are unable to speak for yourself.
 This document also assists you in declaring when to pull the plug.
-It includes such options as designating that an agent can decide, that life should be prolonged, or that life support should be withdrawn under various pre-selected circumstances.
+It includes such options as: life to be prolonged, life support to be withdrawn under certain conditions, or that an agent decides when to pull the plug.

 In sum, a Will doesn’t provide for your medical needs, or assist you in life like both a Power of Attorney and Advanced Health Care Directives.
 A Will also does not hold your property while in life and does not always avoid probate like a Trust.
 A Will, however, is key in transferring your property into your Trust as well as designate a guardian for your children.